vsouza/awesome-ios/README.md

  * [HDNotificationView](https://github.com/nhdang103/HDNotificationView) - Emulates the native Notification Banner UI for any alert.
  * [JDStatusBarNotification](https://github.com/jaydee3/JDStatusBarNotification) - Easy, customizable notifications displayed on top of the statusbar.
  * [Notie](https://github.com/thii/Notie) - In-app notification in Swift, with customizable buttons and input text field. :large_orange_diamond:
- * [MMPopupView](https://github.com/adad184/MMPopupView) - Pop-up based view(e.g. alert sheet), can easily customize.
  * [EZAlertController](https://github.com/thellimist/EZAlertController) - Easy Swift UIAlertController :large_orange_diamond:
  * [SnowGlobeFramework](https://github.com/stringcode86/SnowGlobeFramework) - Delightful / slightly cheese easter egg for christmas season.
 Turns your awesome app into a snow globe, when user shake the device. :large_orange_diamond:
  * [GSMessages](https://github.com/wxxsw/GSMessages) - A simple style messages/notifications for iOS 7+. :large_orange_diamond:
  * [OEANotification](https://github.com/OEASLAN/OEANotification) - In-app customizable notification views on top of screen for iOS which is written in Swift 2.1. :large_orange_diamond:
  * [GSAlert](https://github.com/wxxsw/GSAlert) - If you want to use UIAlertController, but still need to support iOS 7 this project is for you. :large_orange_diamond:
- * [NMPopUpView](https://github.com/psy2k/NMPopUpView) - Simple iOS class for showing nice popup windows.
-Swift and Objective-C versions available. :large_orange_diamond:
  * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
- * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.
- * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
-It includes a many options for controlling how your popup appears and behaves.
  * [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert) - Extremely simple UIAlertView alternative.
  * [TKSwarmAlert](https://github.com/entotsu/TKSwarmAlert) - Animated alert library like Swarm app. :large_orange_diamond:
  * [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
 It has three different views inside :large_orange_diamond: